barbosatek/Moker/readme.md

 | `void SetDependency(Type type, object dependency)` | Sets the dependency of provided type, if the dependency had already been set, it overrides it.      |

 ## Moq Examples
+The following example shows how intantiating the mocks and the target class is not necessary.
 ```
   public class MoqTests : MoqTestFor<ClassUnderTest>
   {